See Dr. Phil's Website to learn more or participate.

-Welcome to DrChirban.com!
 As a respite from your busy day, I invite you to peruse the contents of this website.
-But before you roam freely in the interviews, press releases, and other news, I would like to mention a few key ideas to aid you not just in navigating the site, but importantly, in making your own voyage of self-discovery.
+But before you roam freely through the interviews, press releases, and other news, I would like to mention a few key ideas to aid you in navigating the site and in making your own voyage of self-discovery.

-As I have suggested at length in True Coming of Age, I see life as our voyage, our quest for meaning and search for fulfillment.
-But because there are usually immediate demands and goals that preoccupy us, we can easily ignore the vessel for our voyage our preparation for the trip, our means for traveling the sea.
+As I have described in True Coming of Age, I see life as a voyage, our quest for meaning and search for fulfillment.
+Because immediate demands and goals preoccupy us, we can easily ignore the vessel (our internal self) for our voyage.
+We must prepare a winning plan to reach our destination.

-How fulfilling our voyage will be depends less on the weather at sea (the circumstances we encounter in life) than it does on the sturdiness of the ship (our personal readiness).
-The strongest winds and biggest storms will rarely steer a sturdy ship off its course.
-I have found that if we are anchored in our True Self and Critical Connections, grounded in our innate qualities and centering relationships, then we are ready for most any challenge.
+The success of our voyage depends on how we understand our initial ventures (managed our early experiences in life) and the sturdiness of our ship (our confidence) to proceed.
+The strongest winds and biggest storms will rarely steer a sturdy ship off course.
+If we are anchored in our True Self (our qualities of spontaneity, creativity, reasoning, freedom, discernment, spirituality, and love) and our Critical Connections (our relationship with self, other, and God), we are ready for most any challenge.

-What I mean is that our True Self and our Critical Connections are the intricate parts that fit together to create a seaworthy vessel.
-The rudder, for steering, determines our direction, much like our connection to the True Self establishes the direction we want to take on our voyage.
-The hull, the body of the ship, holds our precious cargo, that is, the body of our connections; we build between our open heart and others.
-The mast supporting our sails represents our resolve to catch the Spirit of our ship.
-With a strong relation to Spirit, based in our faith, we open our sails and move steadily towards our destination of fulfillment.
-The bow and the stern connect our many parts, assuring integration and establishing equilibrium that keeps our ship from tipping over in strong winds.
-With such a ship in place, we are ready to meet the challenge of the waters we confront.
+Our True Self and our Critical Connections form the intricate parts that create a seaworthy vessel.
+The rudder, our actions that guide us to our goals, steers our direction.
+The hull, the body of the ship, holds our precious cargo, that is, the body of our meaningful connections.
+The mast supports our sails to embrace the Spirit in our journey.
+With a strong relationship to Spirit, based in our beliefs, we open our sails and move steadily towards our destination.
+The bow and stern connect us to our opportunities in life, assuring integration and establishing equilibrium to keep our ship from tipping over from strong winds and waves.
+With such a vessel, we are ready to meet the challenge of the waters that we encounter.

-All these elements rudder, hull, mast, bow, stern are necessary for a ship to get where it wants to go.
-In the same way, a strong relation with our True Self and Critical Connections is absolutely vital to us getting where we want to go.
-To discover the True Self we must understand and develop not only our knowledge of our self, but also our connections with others and our spiritual center.
-By attending to each element to the best of our ability, we will arrive at our destination of a meaningful and fulfilling life.
+All these elements: rudder, hull, mast, bow, and stern are necessary for a seaworthy vessel.
+In the same way, a strong understanding of our True Self is vital to us getting where we want to go.
+To discover the True Self we must develop our knowledge of our Self, our connections with others, and our relationship with God.
+By attending to these elements, we are assured of a meaningful journey and fulfilling life.

-I wish each ship calm tail winds and a fascinating course, hoping that each will reach his or her destination and experience True Coming of Age.
-It is truly within the reach of each of us.
+I wish each ship calm tail winds and a fascinating course, knowing that you can reach your destination and experience your True Coming of Age--your purposeful journey in life.